 With CacheFly, it took, on average, 0.36 seconds for the first byte response.
 The average loading time was 0.64 seconds, which approaches the average time for the first bite without it.
 The worst loading time with it was from Beijing, China when it took 37.02 seconds, which is something of an improvement of the worst loading time without CacheFly.
 We tested this with approximately 60 simultaneous requests.

 Help and support

 If you run into problems, you can refer to the CacheFly knowledge base, though we found it somewhat lacking.
 Don’t get us wrong, you’ll get nice tutorials, but we thought there could be more of them for specific problems.
-There is also a quick user guide that will take you through an introduction to the customer portal.
+There also is a quick user guide that will take you through an introduction to the customer portal.
 Live chat is available 24/7, or 9am-5pm CST, depending what part of their website you are reading.
 To clarify the issue, we contacted live chat and were told that it’s available 24/7.
 This is uncommon with CDNs, so it’s a big plus.
 And lastly, the standard ticketing system rounds up the support options.

 All plans have free 14-day trial.

 Premium – $299/mo 2000MB storage, 1200GB transfer